mattglwilliams/readme-generator/README.md

 ## Installation

-To install it, simply clone the repo and run the command npm i
+To install it, simply clone the repo and run the command 'npm i'.

 ## Usage

+To use the application, simple navigate to the folder in your terminal and run the command 'node index.js'.
 You can use this for all of your projects to create a professional README.

 ## Questions